smkent/monoscad/sovol-sv06-plus/dual-spool-holder/README.md

 These models were created using [OpenSCAD][openscad].
 The source code and models are included.

+This is a new version of [my similar V1 model][v1], which was created using TinkerCAD.

+## Prerequisites

+The SV06 Plus includes a filament runout sensor that mounts on the stock spool holder assembly.
+This model doesn't include a mounting point for the runout sensor, so it should be relocated.
+I relocated mine to the extruder using [my filament runout sensor extruder mount][sv06-plus-extruder-runout-mount].

 ## Recommended pairing

 For best results, pair this model with